 The operation is usually performed on an outpatient basis, using a very small (5-8 cm) bikini-type incision.
 The operation typically takes 2-3 hours.
-Numbing medicine is injected into the skin after the operation so that the patient is comfortable enough to leave the surgery centre several hours post operative.
+Numbing medicine is injected into the skin after the operation so that the patient is comfortable enough to leave the surgery centre several hours post operatively.
 Recovery time is shorter because of the small incision size, but your ability to return to normal activities or work will vary.

-There are a few reports which should be obtained obtain prior to undergoing tubal ligation reversal.
+There are a few reports which should be obtained prior to undergoing tubal ligation reversal.
 While these items are not essential, they are recommended.
 They are:

 Operative report and pathology report of tubal ligation (frequently obtained from the surgeon or hospital where the procedure was performed)